japgolly/nyaya/README.md

 Nyaya
 =====

-Nyaya is a library to validate propositions/properties about your data…
+Nyaya is a library to validate propositions/properties/laws…
-* …in tests using random data.
+* …in tests using random data. (behaviour)
-* …at non-prod runtime using real data.
+* …at (non-prod) runtime using real data. (state)

 Nyaya is
 * Built for Scala.JS and standard Scala.
+* Addresses the overlap between testing state, and testing behaviour via state.
-* Includes tools for uniqueness validation, and generating *compliant* random data.
+* Includes tools for uniqueness validation, and generating random data that complies with complex uniquess constraints.

 It was initially created because ScalaCheck wasn't available on Scala.JS.
 Rather than being a port or clone, it's evolved into its own unique solution building on good and bad experiences using ScalaCheck, and my own needs, and values.